devaki9/renewable_energy_dashboard/README.md

 We could design this as a **modular pipeline**, so that new source formats can be integrated easily.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details. g